- What sets the Lenahan Law Firm apart from other firms in the area?

 Contrast that to the Lenahan Law Firm.
 We have less than 40 cases at a time here.
 Not 40 cases per lawyer, but 40 cases in our entire firm.
-And this firm has four incredibly accomplished attorneys with extremely different skills and backgrounds: Kathleen for medicine, Wes for appellate law, Nathan for insurance defense, and me.
+And this firm has four incredibly accomplished attorneys with extremely different skills and backgrounds: Michael for medicine, Wes for appellate law, Tom for pioneering vision, and me.
 And each one of us knows every case because we talk over every case, and the case moves from attorney to attorney depending on who fits the next battle best.

 An especially strange reality of quantity firms is that clients are frequently deceived by the number of attorneys they see on a commercial or website.
 They imagine that if a firm has 10 lawyers, they are hiring a 10-lawyer team.
 But that is just not the case.
 Most every firm like that has their attorneys working in isolation.
 They look like a team, but really they are all alone.
 And that is how the boss pays them, too.
 They get paid only on their own cases.
 So they never ask for help.
 And they don't offer it to each other, either.

 But I put my money where my mouth is.
 Every one of my lawyers gets paid the same as the others on every single case we close here for a client.
 That means that the incentive is to help each other.
 The better our teamwork, the better the payday.